adazzle/react-data-grid/docs/examples/custom-editors.md

   * the user tabs out of the primary input node
   * the user clicks enter on the primary input node
   * focus switches back to the data grid
-  * onCommit is called manually
+  * `onCommit` is called manually
-* If the user presses `escape`, then onCommitCancel is called, the editor is closed and the grid retains its original data before the editor was opened.
+* If the user presses <kbd>escape</kbd>, then `onCommitCancel` is called, the editor is closed and the grid retains its original data before the editor was opened.